What are veneers?

 Not everyone is a good candidate for veneers.
 Here are some reasons why your dentist may suggest treatments other than veneers:

-- If a tooth has decay or is in an area that has periodontal disease (gum disease).
+- If a tooth has decayed or is in an area that has periodontal disease (gum disease).
 These problems must be treated first.

 - If a tooth has little enamel left, a veneer will not stick to it properly.